 You can access Sablier through our branded web interfaces:

 We're working with a number of teams to make Sablier accessible through more interfaces.
+If you want to use Sablier on a testnet, you have to get some TestnetDAI first.

 A term coined by us to emphasise the wide-ranging use cases for the Sablier protocol.
 We like to think about work as an attempt to rethink the way trust is established in financial contracts.